-If you’re logging on for the first time and you're getting a mismatch error, it may be because your phone or laptop is out of date.
+If you’re logging on to a wireless network for the first time and you're getting a mismatch error, it may be because your phone or laptop is out of date.
 Routers update and evolve like any other technology, and in the world of smart hardware and connected devices, it’s not uncommon for incompatibility issues to arise.
 Hopefully, this issue can be resolved by updating your device, or at least its network drivers.
 If not, you may have to contact your router's or devices' manufacturer tech support.

 Your password is wrong

 The most likely answer is that you’ve typed in the wrong password; we’ve all done it.
 Network keys are usually quite dense collections of numbers and letters, so it’s easy to miss one digit or character.